sanbrasp/sillyclicker/README.md

 ## Further plans

-- state enumeration and the SVG renderer.
+- JSON persistence for layout definitions

-- JSON persistence for layout definitions.
+- Some implementation of sorting algorithms

 ---